arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 And then, Friday 13th, 2020, we suddenly found ourselves having to invent an approach to distant learning, without any chance to prepare ourselves!

-Like probably 100% of my colleagues, we moved to Brightspace last year and were happy to operate a table of contents, maybe a survey.
-I for example had never used Brightspace Virtual Classroom before, and I cannot say that the UI/UX is optimal for stepping in without much time for preparation.
+We moved to Brightspace last year, and like most teachers in the institute, I have not used much more than announcements, table of contents, and maybe a survey or assignment.
+I had never used Brightspace Virtual Classroom before, and I cannot say that the UI/UX is optimal for stepping in without much time for preparation.
+But, it is conventient once you get the hang of it.

-But, we held two group meetings, two trial sessions, and now a first MSc defense.
-Congratulations with your well deserved MSc degree, Roel Bouman!
+Two weeks into the Corona Quarantaine, we have held two group meetings, two trial sessions, and today a first MSc defense: _Congratulations with your MSc degree, Roel Bouman!_

 ## MSc defense in BVC